Self-Hosting

 Production deployment

-For production, use docker-compose.prod.yml which adds an Nginx reverse proxy, serves the built frontend as static files, and uses daphne (ASGI) for WebSocket support.
+For production, use docker-compose.prod.yml — it adds an Nginx reverse proxy, serves the built frontend as static files, and uses daphne (ASGI) for WebSockets.

-Required for any non-localhost hostname — whether you're on a LAN IP, internal domain, or public domain, set all four of these in .env before starting the stack.
-Missing any one will cause API failures or keep the WebSocket stuck on Reconnecting.
+⚠ Required for any non-localhost hostname Whether on a LAN IP, internal domain, or public domain, set all four in .env before starting.
+Missing any one causes API failures or a WebSocket stuck on Reconnecting.

 Kubernetes / Helm

-# Edit values.secret.yaml — set djangoSecretKey and postgresql.auth.password
+# Edit values.secret.yaml — set djangoSecretKey and postgres password

 --namespace visiban --create-namespace \